Updated July 2019.

 You will then need to select the domain name you bought (such as through GoDaddy) as an Add On Domain through your Bluehost cpanel.
 Click on Domain Manager, then select “Assign a Domain to Your cPanel Account”.
 Follow these steps and it is very easy!

-Now that you have purchased your Bluehost hosting package and chosen your domain name, the final step is to Install WordPress.
-I love using WordPress as my blogging software and I highly recommend it to every blogger.
+Now that you’ve purchased your Bluehost hosting package and chosen your domain name, the final step is to Install WordPress.

 CONGRATULATIONS!
 YOU DID IT!